mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 _On the production sandbox:_

-If all previous steps were done in time, all your journeys have been migrated except the closed and the errors.
+If all previous steps were performed in time, all your journeys have been migrated except the closed ones and the ones with errors.

 **1. You can check the 2 parts of the migration**

-You should have 0 and 0 if no error at all.
-In this case we have 1 error  and 1 error_new_version_creation.
+ toMigrate
+If there are no errors, you should have no journeys in "eligibilityStatus", under "toMigrate" and "createNewVersion".
+In the following example, there is one "ERROR" and one "ERROR_NEW_VERSION_CREATION".

 ![](assets/inline-migration-steps10.png)